 So what is Edamame?

 Edamame, the main ingredient of zunda, is soybeans harvested while still immature.
-It is classified as a vegetable rather than a legume, and is a highly nutritious, combining the benefits of both vegetables and legumes.
-In Japan, it is often enjoyed boiled with salt or as a salad.
+It is classified as a vegetable rather than a legume from a nutritional standpoint and provides the following nutrients, combining the benefits of both vegetables and legumes:

 - Protein